 Without guidance in the thinking process, your success in finding the truth in any particular issue will be sporadic and limited.
-Below I offer you a framework to help give structure to your method and improve your confidence that the convictions you hold are indeed true.
+Below I offer you a framework to help give structure to your method and therefore increase your confidence that the convictions you hold are indeed true.

-All of these techniques overlap and inter-relate to some degree, but we can still separate them out to get a useful picture of the process in its entirety.
+All of these techniques overlap and inter-relate to some degree, but we can still separate them out and identify them individually to get a useful picture of the process in its entirety.
 This framework is not necessarily exhaustive, and I invite you to comment or ask questions below if you wish.

 There are various methods and techniques that make up the process of thinking and reasoning to discern truth.
 Because they all inter-relate they should be used throughout the process as appropriate.
 I have laid this framework out in this order, but only because you have to start somewhere.
 With thinking and reasoning, each time you ask a new question you effectively delve into another box and conduct another micro inquiry.
 Because of this, all of the techniques should be borne in mind at all times, like a craftsman would be familiar with his tools and choose whichever is appropriate at any given moment.